berab/cmsis-core/README.md

 >
 > All tags suffixed the same are part of a dedicated branch (**e.g.**, `v4.5_cm3`, `v5.4.0_cm3`, `v5.6.0_cm3` are part of the `cm3` branch).

-### Caution
+## Release note

-It is mandatory to select one Tag version of the **cmsis_core**, never select the default master branch in your projects.
+Details about the content of this release are available in the release note [here](https://github.com/STMicroelectronics/cmsis-core/blob/master/st_readme.txt).

 ## Compatibility information

-It is **crucial** that you use a consistent set of versions for the CMSIS Core - CMSIS Device, as mentioned in the release note of the [firmware](https://github.com/STMicroelectronics/STM32Cube_MCU_Overall_Offer/blob/master/README.md#stm32cube-mcu-packages) you are using.
+Please refer to the **release note** in the firmware repository for the STM32 series you are using ([list](https://github.com/STMicroelectronics/STM32Cube_MCU_Overall_Offer/blob/master/README.md#stm32cube-mcu-packages)).
+It is **important** to use a **consistent set** of software component versions (i.e., CMSIS, HAL-LL, BSP, MW) as specified in the release note.

-## Troubleshooting
+## Feedback and contributions

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide.